PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 And then a moment of inspiration: a hidden treasure she had missed: the giant apple pips themselves.

-Jumping to her feet she quickly walked towards the core, it was almost as tall as her.
+Jumping to her feet she walked quickly towards the core, it was almost as tall as her.
 Pacing round, estimating the pip's location she spotted a likely spot.
-Squaring her knuckles she punched a level blow.
-With a splattering of gloop her fist ripped through the seed chamber.
+Squaring her fist she punched a level blow.
+With a splattering of gloop her calloused knuckes ripped through the seed chamber.
 Gripping the breach she tore it wider.

 Pushing a hand in deeply, the pulp giving way between her fingers, she felt a pip.
 Pushing further, feeling around blindly, she mapped the pip's orientation.
 With a concerted shunt it shifted to a better grip, and she eased it out.